karlgodtliebsen/ai-playground/README.md

 ## Update October 2023
 The upcoming tasks are:
-- Rebuild Semantic Kernel and Semantic Memory and KafkaNewsFeed+Semantic Memory
+- Rebuild Semantic Kernel and Semantic Memory and KafkaNewsFeed+Semantic Memory: In progress
-- Verify the new GGUF models
+- Verify the new GGUF models.
+Completed.
-- Look into new Wizard, Orca and Dolphin models
+- Look into new Wizard, Orca and Dolphin models.
+Completed,
 - OpenSource Model for OpenAI (Dolpin ?)
-- Use the integration og Semqntic Kernal and LLamaSharp
+- Use the integration og Semantic Kernal and LLamaSharp.
+In progress.
 - Better image classification